LinuxCafeFederation/awesome-gnu-linux-gaming/CONTRIBUTING.md

 Open source shader compiler by Valve Corporation to compete with the LLVM compiler, AMDVLK drivers drivers and Windows 10.
 ```

-## Merging requests
+## Submitting a merge request

-If you want to pull merge requests then you are free to do so.
-The only requirement to merging requests is to do it in **GitLab**.
-Our [GitHub repository](https://github.com/TheEvilSkeleton/awesome-gnu-linux-gaming) is a mirror of our [GitLab repository](https://gitlab.com/TheMainGroup/awesome-gnu-linux-gaming).
+If you want to submit merge requests, then you are free to do so.
+The only requirement to submit merge requests is to do them in **[Codeberg](https://codeberg.org/LinuxCafeFederation/awesome-gnu-linux-gaming/pulls)** as our [GitLab](https://gitlab.com/linuxcafefederation/awesome-gnu-linux-gaming) and [GitHub](https://github.com/LinuxCafeFederation/awesome-gnu-linux-gaming) repositories are mirrored from our [Codeberg](https://codeberg.org/LinuxCafeFederation/awesome-gnu-linux-gaming) repository.

-Just do keep in mind that we will not accept all of the merge requests, some examples being troll merge requests and incomprehensible texts.
-We will appreciate if you put a relevant message in each commit, as well make your edits uniform with the our files so I (the maintainer) will not have to edit much.
+Do keep in mind that we will **not** accept all submitted merge requests, some examples being troll merge requests and incomprehensible texts.
+We will appreciate if you put a relevant message in each commit, as well as make your edits uniform with ours so we will not have to edit much.

 We thank you in advance for contributing in GNU/Linux gaming!